 Which types of financial aid do you need to pay back?

 While there are plenty of types of financial aid money you qualify for with the FAFSA that you don’t have to repay, there are some types that you do.

 Therefore, make sure to exhaust all of your “free money”—grants, scholarships, and so on—before using the financial aid you have to repay.

 First, as we discussed previously, you may have to repay grant money if you no longer meet the eligibility requirements.
 If this happens, your school will let you know, and you’ll have to either repay the money or enter into a payment plan right away.

 Other than that, the most common type of financial aid that you have to repay is a student loan.

-There are four types of student loans you can qualify for with the FAFSA:
+There are four types of federal student loans you can qualify for with the FAFSA:

 Direct subsidized loans: For undergraduate students who demonstrate financial need.
 These loans don’t build up interest while you’re in school.

 Direct unsubsidized loans: For undergraduate, graduate, and professional students regardless of financial need.
 These loans build up interest while you’re in school.